-You will also complete an additional test which relates to the main qualification(s) you hold.
-E.g. Anaerobic digestion, composting, transfer and treatment of non-hazardous waste, treatment of hazardous waste, landfill ect
+You will also complete an additional test that relates to the main qualification(s) you hold.
+E.g. Anaerobic digestion, composting, transfer, and treatment of non-hazardous waste, treatment of hazardous waste, landfill ect

 Don’t worry, every two years we will remind you when this is due, and we can also help you book your test!
 We will continue to do this every two year’s providing we are provided up to date contact information and the date you passed your continuing competence test.

 We also provide refresher courses, and to date, we have a 100% pass mark for any Delegate attending one of our continuing competence refresher courses, and then sitting their test!